myyc/persoarabic_xkb_layout/README.md

   simple letter (a, i, o, u, k, w).
 I don't like O and K but U is crowded right now.
 Alt+shift for tanwin.
 * There is some redundancy (two ways for و, two for ص, etc).
   It's not too bad but it's inefficient.
+* No keypad because I don't have a keypad.
+* If you don't have a keypad, most western numerals are not accessible.
+I wanted to keep Arabic and Persian numerals where they are different.
+Switch layouts to access them.

 # TODO